river-now/river/internal/framework/_typescript/client/src/__NAV_SPEC.md

 ### 8.2.
 Error Boundaries

-- Uses `outermostErrorIdx` to find error component
+- **Module Identification**: Uses `outermostErrorIdx` to point to the module in the `importURLs` array that contains the error component.
-- Falls back to `defaultErrorBoundary` if not found
+- **Component Resolution**: Requires a corresponding `errorExportKey` in the server payload to resolve the specific named export from that module.
-- Uses `errorExportKey` for non-default exports
+- **Fallback**: If `errorExportKey` is not provided for a module indicated by `outermostErrorIdx`, no route-specific error boundary is resolved, and the system will use the globally configured `defaultErrorBoundary` in case of an error.

 ### 8.3.
 URL Resolution